 Having a traditional fireplace in your living room certainly looks wonderful and gives your home an inviting ambiance, however, a lot of homeowners simply don’t have that option.
-With tight regulations involving new homes not being allowed to build a wood-burning fireplace, it has forced people to look into other options.
+Tight regulations involving new homes not being allowed to build a wood-burning fireplace have forced people to look into other options.

 Electric fireplaces are quickly becoming a popular alternative.
-Not only amount people who have been limited by these new home regulations, but by people who are living in city apartments and condominiums.
-Some people that already have a typical fireplace are also making the switch to electric due to the enhanced safety features.
+Not only are people limited by these new home regulations, but by people who are living in city apartments and condominiums.
+Some people who already have a typical fireplace are also making the switch to electric due to the enhanced safety features.

 However, just how safe are electric fireplaces?
 Are electric fireplaces safe for pets?
 What are some electric fireplaces safe practices?
 Let’s dig in and get to the bottom of some of these great questions and more.

-- How many different kinds of electric fireplaces are there? – In this section, we will quickly touch on all of the different kinds of electric fireplaces that you can have installed into your home.
+- How many different types of electric fireplaces are there? – In this section, we will quickly touch on the different types of electric fireplaces.

 - How Exactly Does An Electric Fireplace Function? – To understand how safe electric fireplaces can be, it is important to understand exactly how they work to generate heat and simulate a flame effect.

 - Are Electric Fireplaces Safe For Pets? – Here we will answer the important question that likely brought you to this post: are electric fireplaces safe for pets?